TurboGears/tg2docs/docs/turbogears/validation.rst

   not need conversion.
 * Custom validators that provide a ``to_python`` method.

+For a complete reference of validation configuration options, see :ref:`Validation <config-options>`.

 FormEncode is no longer part of TurboGears itself.
 If an application still wants to use FormEncode validators or schemas, install and enable the ``tgext.formencode`` extension; see :ref:`validation_extensions`.